 - Need for more space due to individual order picking, packing, and shipping directly to consumers

-As eCommerce continues to grow, retailers need to expand their distribution networks, build more fulfillment centers, and leverage more 3PL partners.
-As online retailers begin reach scale, there is a greater focus on keeping their fulfillment centers close to major population centers, which enablse faster delivery – players like Amazon are already doing this.
+Once online retailers begin to reach scale, there is a greater focus on keeping their fulfillment centers close to major population centers, which enables faster delivery – players like Amazon are already doing this.

 Classic Models Are No Longer Relevant